LajosPolya/tech-articles/give-the-goblin-a-break/give-the-goblin-a-break.md

 #### Counters with Enum tags

-Counters using Enum tags offer a great way to keep track of a finite set of states.
+Counters using `enum` tags offer a great way to keep track of a finite set of states, but introduce additional memory pressure through the creation and storage of tags.

 ```java
 /**